maaslalani/slides/README.md

 To quickly jump to the right slide, you can use the search function.

 Press <kbd>/</kbd>, enter your search term and press <kbd>Enter</kbd>
 (*The search term is interpreted as a regular expression.
-Lookaheads are possible.
-The `/i` flag causes case insensitivity.*).
+The `/i` flag causes case-insensitivity.*).

 Press <kbd>ctrl+n</kbd> after a search to go to the next search result.